HelennaYin/Camparison/Main.md

 ## Conclusion

 In this project, we compare the model accuracy of random forest and locally weighted regression.
-With a real dataset, it is validated that locally weighted regression will achieve a better result in cross validated mean square error.
+With a real dataset, the cross validated mean square error of random forest regressor is 27.29, the cross validated mean square error of loacally weighted regression is 26.97.
+Since LWR achieved a lower MSE, locally weighted regressor outperformed random forest regressor.

 ##